 About CoC

-The Regional Task Force on the Homeless is the San Diego Continuum of Care (CoC), designated by The U.S. Department of Housing and Urban Development (HUD).
+The Regional Task Force on Homelessness is the San Diego Continuum of Care (CoC), designated by The U.S. Department of Housing and Urban Development (HUD).
 The CoC Program is designed to promote communitywide commitment to the goal of ending homelessness; provide funding for efforts by nonprofit providers, and State and local governments to quickly rehouse homeless individuals and families while minimizing the trauma and dislocation caused to homeless individuals, families and communities by homelessness; promote access to and affect utilization of mainstream programs by homeless individuals and families; and optimize self-sufficiency among individuals and families experiencing homelessness.

-CoC Advisory Board
+CoC Board

-The Governance Board acts on behalf of the Continuum of Care (CoC) and is representative of the relevant organizations and projects serving homeless subpopulations throughout the San Diego region.
+The CoC Governance Board acts on behalf of the Continuum of Care (CoC) and is representative of the relevant organizations and projects serving homeless subpopulations throughout the San Diego region.

 Advisory groups of various types serve to provide expertise, guidance, and practical support informing the work of the Governance Board.

-Ad Hoc Committees
+CoC Ad Hoc Committees

 Ad Hoc Committees explore and make recommendations to better address the impacts of systemic racism and its effects within the homeless crisis response system.

-Membership
+CoC Membership

 Get information on the individuals and organizations that collaborate on our efforts to end homelessness and join us by becoming a member.

-Monitoring
+CoC Monitoring

 Tools and resources for effective monitoring of homelessness in our area.